RyanCube/ryancube.github.io/projects/tetris.md

 ## Event Enhancements & Attendee Experience

-This is where I wanted to really raise the bar.
-Some of what my team and I put together:
+To elevate the event and improve the attendee experience, the team delivered additional initiatives:
-- **Toronto Travel & Tourism Guide** for the roughly 30 Americans attending, some visiting Canada for the first time, to make the trip as easy as possible
+- Created a Toronto travel guide for ~30 international attendees
-- **Custom wooden trophies** for Gold and Silver bracket finalists
+- Designed and sourced custom handmade trophies for bracket finalists
-- **Limited edition t-shirts** to make the event feel special
+- Produced limited-edition event merchandise
-- **[Promotional video](https://www.youtube.com/watch?v=15VdB60fx7k)** filmed at Toronto landmarks
+- Filmed a [promotional video](https://www.youtube.com/watch?v=15VdB60fx7k) at Toronto landmarks
-- **Promotional live stream** featuring world-class players who were attending
+- Organized a sponsored after-party to extend community engagement

-- **Sponsored afterparty** at a booked restaurant to keep the community together after the event
+These efforts helped position the tournament as a destimation event rather than a small local gathering.

 <div align="center">
   <img src="../images/trophies.jpg" style="width:75%; height:auto;">